Roxy2d/Roxy2d.github.io/_pages/about.md

 ---
 permalink: /
-title: "Dan Zhuo's HomePage（卓丹）"
+title: "Hi!
+Welcome to my homepage！"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi!
-Welcome to my homepage！
+#add greeting words

 About me
 ------